harissonsofia/design/FutureFeatures.md

     - A higher-level type system, which could include basic polymorphism of various kinds (either with true dynamism or with monomorphisation).
     - Richer control flow constructs.
+    - A broader set of operations, such as string-handling operations, data type serialization, testing facilities, and linear algebra operations, all of which can benefit from being integrated at the language level.

 The library approach also means that applicatoins using a particular version of a library can get consistent behavior and performance, because of the